HaeChan0305/MultiDreamer/README.md

 ## Preparing Data
 ### Downloading Processed Data (Recommended)
 We provide 32 examples in this [Google Drive folder](https://drive.google.com/drive/folders/1k5-QoS6CmK71r9jkc62LKpnxE6HhIGUU).
 In the link, each example folder contains `input png file` and `ground truth glb file`.
-We recommand you to set the downloaded folder as `data/eval/`.
+We recommand setting the downloaded folder as `data/eval/`.

 ## Evaluation
-This is the qualitative presented in our paper.
+This is the qualitative result presented in our paper.
 ![Qualitative](images/qualitative_result.png)

 In the evaluation part, we compared results of MultiDreamer(Ours) and SyncDreamer(Baseline).
 Then, we measured Chamfer Distance, Volume IoU, and F-Score for quantitative evaluation.
-The code to obtain results for both models and compute the metrics in `eval/eval.sh`.
+The code to obtain results for both models and compute the metrics is in `eval/eval.sh`.
 You can run :
 ```
 $ cd eval
 $ bash eval.sh
 ```

-Finally, you can get the result like the below table.
-The value of each metric can be difference from the table, since they are computed from randomly sampled vertices in the infered mesh and the ground truth mesh.
+Finally, you can obtain the result like the table below.
+The values of each metric may differ from the table, as they are computed from randomly sampled vertices in the inferred mesh and the ground truth mesh.

 ![Quantitative](images/quantitative_result.png)